ellysh/video-game-bots/InGameBots/example.md

 4. Calculate the offset of the life parameter.
 5. Read a value of the life parameter in a loop.
 Use a healing potion if the value is less than 100.

 First step of the algorithm was described in the [Process Memory Access](process-memory-access.md) section.
 Second step we can implement in two ways.
 We can either to use a hardcoded PID value as we did it before or to calculate the PID value of the process that owns the current active window.
-We asume that Diablo 2 window will be active when we launch our bot.
+We assume that Diablo 2 window will be active when we launch our bot.
 The PID calculation approach allows us to make the bot application more flexible and to avoid its recompilation before launching.

 This is the code snippet that calculates the PID of the game process and opens it:
 ```C++